Professor of Religion

 December 31, 1969 - present

-Dr. Hobgood-Oster has served as Chair of the Environmental Studies program and the Religion and Philosophy Department.
-She has also served on the University's Faculty Status Committee, the Faculty Governance Task Force, the Faculty Affairs Council and the Academic Affairs Council.
+Dr. Hobgood has served as Chair of the Environmental Studies program and the Religion and Philosophy Department.
+She has also served on the University's Faculty Status Committee, the Faculty Governance Task Force, the Faculty Affairs Council and the Curriculum Committee.

 Dr. Hobgood-Oster specializes in the history of animals in the Christian Tradition.
 She helped found and then co-chaired the Animals and Religion Consultation of the American Academy of Religion (2002-2008).
 Her overall areas of research include animals in religious traditions and in the history and theology of Christianity; animals in contemporary religious-ethical systems; religion and ecology; environmental studies; ecofeminism, and women in the Christian tradition.